-Whilst small defects do not directly affect the value of a property, when a prospective buyer starts spotting niggles, too many and they can quickly build a negative picture of your property, putting them off and making it less likely you'll receive a full asking price offer.
+Whilst small defects do not directly affect the value of a property, when a prospective buyer starts spotting niggles, they can quickly build a negative picture of your property, putting them off and making it less likely that you'll receive a full asking price offer.

 5. Magic of mirrors and lighting

-Mirrors and effective lighting add illusion to space.
-It opens up your house and is great for first impressions.
-Its can turn a dreary house to a dreamy house!
+Mirrors and effective lighting add the illusion of additional space.
+It opens up your house, is great for first impressions, and can turn a dreary house to a dream home!

 6. Think about getting your loft converted